 Doctors may use a number of approaches to treat this condition.

-The most common classes of medications used for urethral syndrome are antibiotics, anesthetics, antispasmodics, antidepressants, and alpha-blockers.
+The following are the most common classes of medications used for

 Tips to Prevent Urethral Syndrome

-Those who have had this condition in the past can take several measures to help ensure it doesn’t recur in the future:
+to help ensure it doesn’t happen again in the future:

 - Avoid products known to irritate the urethra.